tildencee/AlteryxNewUserOnboarding/Main.md

 ![image](https://user-images.githubusercontent.com/90619708/179419200-e63d1681-ae10-48f1-8066-4dc8db03f942.png)

 _**Congratulations!**_ You are now all done with part 1.
-Run your workflow and click on each of the Browse tools and inspect the data profile as well as the map that is rendered in the Configuration window.
+Run your workflow, save it and then, click on each of the Browse tools.
+Inspect the data profile as well as the map that is rendered in the Configuration window.

-The first browse tool should present a data profile below: Click on each of the columns in the data profile to learn more about each one:
+The first browse tool should present a data profile as seen below: Click on each of the columns in the data profile to learn more about each one:
 ![image](https://user-images.githubusercontent.com/90619708/179419677-4b7e662c-24d6-48ab-a6af-483f6c56ad9f.png)

-The second browse tool should render a map in the Configuration window as seen below:
+The second browse tool should render a map as seen below:
 ![image](https://user-images.githubusercontent.com/90619708/179419713-240d87a9-f7ba-44bc-b402-85ed4638c17e.png)